Enhanced Emission from Boron-Vacancy Center in Rhombohedral Boron Nitride: Results

-\subsubsection{Spin properties}
+\subsection{Spin properties}

-The $^3A_2$ ground state's spin density is localized on the three nitrogen dangling bonds (see Supplementary Figure 2).
-The respective hyperfine constants are listed in Supplementary Tables 1 and 2.
-The C$_{3v}$ crystal field splits the $m_S=0$ and $m_S=\pm1$ manifolds of the triplet by dipolar spin–spin interactions.
-The calculated zero-field splitting parameter is $D=3.44$~GHz which agrees well with that of a recently observed ODMR center in rBN ($D\approx3.45$~GHz at room temperature) that was associated with V$_\text{B}^{-}$ ~\cite{gale2025quantum}.
-We simulated the respective continuous wave (cw) ODMR spectrum with using the calculated hyperfine tensors that we show at zero magnetic field and at 9~mT in Fig.~\ref{fig:odmr-t1} (see Supplementary Note 4 for details about simulation parameters).
+The $^3A_2$ ground state's spin density is localized on the three nitrogen dangling bonds (see Supplementary Figure~2).
+The respective hyperfine constants are listed in Supplementary Tables~1 and 2.
+The $C_{3v}$ crystal field splits the $m_S=0$ and $m_S=\pm1$ manifolds of the triplet by dipolar spin--spin interactions.
+The calculated zero-field splitting (ZFS) parameter is $D=3.44$~GHz, which agrees well with that of a recently observed ODMR center in rBN ($D\approx3.45$~GHz at room temperature) that was associated with V$_\text{B}^{-}$~\cite{gale2025quantum}.
+We simulated the respective continuous-wave (cw) ODMR spectrum using the calculated hyperfine tensors, which we show at zero magnetic field and at 9~mT in Fig.~\ref{fig:odmr-t1} (see Supplementary Note~4 for details about simulation parameters).
 Both transitions exhibit resolved hyperfine splitting into seven lines, originating from the nuclear spins ($I=1$) of three equivalent $^{14}$N atoms adjacent to the vacancy in the rBN plane.
 The nearest-neighbor $^{14}$N nuclei yield a splitting of $A_{zz}\approx48.3$~MHz in the ground state.
-The hyperfine broadening of the cw-ODMR spectrum in the simulated spectrum and the broadening in the observed cw-ODMR spectrum remarkably well agree which reaffirms the identification of the ODMR center in rBN.
+The hyperfine broadening of the simulated cw-ODMR spectrum and the broadening in the observed cw-ODMR spectrum agree remarkably well, which reaffirms the identification of the ODMR center in rBN.

-We note that the reduced symmetry may open new relaxation channels when compared to those for V$_\text{B}^{-}$ in hBN.
-The calculated spin-lattice relaxation time for V$_\text{B}^{-}$ in rBN is $T_1\approx25~\mu$s at room temperature which is analyzed in detail in our previous study~\cite{estaji2025spin}.
-This indicates that V$_\text{B}^{-}$ in rBN can be applied as a room temperature qubit.
+We note that the reduced symmetry may open additional relaxation channels when compared to those for V$_\text{B}^{-}$ in hBN.
+The calculated spin--lattice relaxation time for V$_\text{B}^{-}$ in rBN is $T_1\approx25~\mu$s at room temperature, which is analyzed in detail in our previous study~\cite{estaji2025spin}.
+This indicates that V$_\text{B}^{-}$ in rBN can be applied as a room-temperature qubit.